durbanlegend/thag_rs/demo/README.md

 **Description:**  Prototype that uses the Visitor pattern of the `syn` crate to determine the dependencies of a Rust source program passed to the script.
-Specifically the combination of fn `visit_use_path` to process the nodes representing `extern crate` statements and fn `visit_expr` to initiate the tree traversal.
+Specifically the combination of fn `visit_use_path` to process the nodes representing `use` statements and fn `visit_file` to initiate the tree traversal.
 This version expects the script contents to consist of a full-fledged Rust program.

 **Purpose:** Demo featured crate.